 Standard Dimensions and Weights

-API 5CT N80 casing is available in all standard casing sizes.
-The table below shows the most commonly ordered sizes with typical weight ranges.
+API 5CT N80 casing is available in all standard casing sizes from 4½ inch through 20 inch OD.
+The table below shows the most commonly ordered sizes with typical weight ranges and drift diameter ranges.

 | OD (inches) | Common Weights (lb/ft) | Wall Range (mm) | Drift Dia.
 Range (in) | Typical Use |